Gabry Ponte: 2021–present

 In 2025, Ponte won the right to represent San Marino in the Eurovision Song Contest 2025 with the song "Tutta l'Italia", which had previously been composed as the theme for that year's Sanremo Music Festival.
-He was driving his daughter to the park, when he played the song for her.
+He was driving his daughter to the park when he played the song for her.
 When the song ended, she said, "Daddy, play it again."
 On 13 May 2025, Ponte performed in the first semifinal, where he qualified to the grand final, becoming the fourth representative of San Marino to do so.
 Ponte placed 26th with 27 points.

-On 3 June 2025, his autobiography, "Dance & Love", is now available in bookstores & online.
+He was the DJ for the closing ceremony of the 2026 Winter Olympics.